ankraft/arduino-tools/TaskManager/README.md

 **Please note**: Tasks are not executed in parallel.
 No two tasks can really execute their handlers at the same time.

 A task should return as fast a possible in order to give other tasks a chance to execute their job.
-If a task takes longer to execute its job in the execution handler than another task's specified interval, the other task can only be executed after that longer task finishes its execution handler.
+If a task takes longer to execute its job in the execution handler than another task's specified interval, the other task can only be executed after that longer running task finishes its execution handler.

-**Please note**: An execution handler should **never** call ```delay()``` or other functions that deliberately delay code execution artificially.
+**Please note**: An execution handler should **never** call ```delay()```, endless loops, or other blocking functions that deliberately delay code execution artificially.

 ### Execution handler
 An execution handler is a single function that is called periodically.
 It has the following signature: